 To avoid Achilles’ tendonitis, gradually increase the intensity and length of your runs, wear running shoes that support the arch of your feet and cushion your heels and stretch your calf muscles and Achilles’ tendon every morning, as well as before and after a run.
 You can also perform regular exercises to strengthen your calf muscles.

-Plantar fasciitis occurs when the band of tissue (fascia) running along the base of your foot, from your heel to your toes, becomes inflamed and then thickens.
-This causes pain in your heel and arch of your foot, which is often worse first thing in the morning and after sitting for a long time.
-Walking or running may temporarily ease the pain, however, it usually returns after being on your feet for a long time.
+Plantar fasciitis occurs when the band of tissue (fascia) running along the base of your foot, from your heel to your toes, becomes inflamed and thickens.
+This causes pain in your heel and foot arch, often worse first thing in the morning and after sitting for a long time.
+Walking or running may temporarily ease the pain.
+However, it usually returns after being on your feet for a long time.

 You can ease plantar fasciitis pain by resting, applying ice packs for up to 20 minutes several times a day, performing regular exercises to stretch your Achilles’ tendon (behind your ankle), calf muscles and fascia, and wearing shoes with extra cushioning or padded inserts.